Venthe/gitea-helm-chart/README.md

 #### App.ini generation

 The app.ini generation has changed and now utilizes the environment-to-ini script provided by newer Gitea versions.

-> :boom: The Helm Chart now requires Gitea versions of at least 1.11.0.

 This change ensures, that the app.ini is now persistent.

 ##### Secret Key generation